liam-gallagher-18/Orbital-Dynamics-Playaround/README.md

 Focusing on smaller periods of time can expose interesting patterns as well.
 Figure 3 plots numerical/truncation error, to show what amount of the drift in figure 2 is dominated by this error.
 Should be low, even for tspan = 150,000-year.

-I created the "Mars Transfer and Ground Track" code for my final project in my orbital dynamics calss during my Master's program.
-Some cool graphs/animations in that one.
+I created the "Mars_Transfer_and_Ground_Track" code for my final project in my orbital dynamics calss during my Master's program.
+It simulates a transfer orbit from a high Mars orbit into LMO, and generates some cool graphs/animations.